freenas/freenas-docs/userguide/intro.rst

 What Is New in |version|
 ------------------------

-* Modifications to network settings now only reset the affected components rather than stopping and rebuilding the entire network stack.
+* Modifying network settings only affects the changed network components, avoiding the disruption of restarting all networking.

-* The UPS shut down command can now be customized.
+* The UPS shutdown command can now be customized.

 #ifdef commented